aferust/bcaa/README.md

 # bcaa
 Simple associative array implementation for D (-betterC).
 Actually, this is a simplified betterC port of druntime/blob/master/src/rt/aaA.d
  * betterC port of druntime/blob/master/src/rt/aaA
- * memory management using any memory allocator (pureMalloc-based one is default).
+ * memory management using any memory allocator (malloc-based one is default).

 ## Use below subconfiguration for betterC in your dub.json
 ```json